Xaque8787/m3uparser/README.md

 You can add multiple SCRUB_HEADER values to accomodate varying m3u naming formats.
 All values go in a single set of quotes, and are seperated by commas.
 SCRUB_HEADER="HD :, SD :"

 Trailing whitespaces will be stripped, so in this example you do not need to add a space after the : but the space in beween HD and the : will and should be included in the SCRUB_HEADER value.

-**REPLACE_TERMS**

-Applies to all types of streams except live tv.
-This will replace one "term" with another "term".
-The syntax to use is "term you want gone=term you want instead".
-A term can be any string of characters.
-The default for REPLACE_TERMS is "1/2=\u00BD, /=-" which will take 1/2 and replace it with the unicode character &frac12; And replace any / with a -

-Another example would be replacing a : with a - so in your compose file add this to the REPLACE_TERMS=":=-" To add multiple terms separate them with a , but enclose the entire value in "" So it would look like this REPLACE_TERMS=":=-, something=else, this=that" Currently replacing a ',' with something is not supported.

 **REMOVE_TERMS & CLEANERS**